 The bill H. 3758 aims to amend the South Carolina Code of Laws by updating Section 59-1-435, known as the "Religious Viewpoints Antidiscrimination Act."
 It mandates that school districts adopt and implement policies regarding limited public forums and voluntary student expression of religious viewpoints before the 2026-2027 school year.
-The bill specifies that students' voluntary expressions of religious viewpoints must be treated equally to secular viewpoints, ensuring no discrimination based on religious content.
-Additionally, it outlines the establishment of a limited public forum for student speakers at school events, requiring schools to provide a disclaimer that clarifies the district does not endorse the students' religious expressions.
+The bill specifies that school districts must treat students' voluntary expressions of religious viewpoints in the same manner as secular viewpoints, ensuring no discrimination occurs based on the religious content of students' expressions.
+Additionally, it outlines the establishment of a limited public forum for student speakers at school events, requiring a disclaimer to clarify that the student's speech does not reflect the district's endorsement.

 Key provisions include the requirement for school districts to create policies that allow students to express their religious beliefs in assignments and organize religious gatherings without discrimination.
 The bill also emphasizes that students should not be penalized or rewarded based on the religious content of their work.
 Furthermore, it provides a model policy for compliance, detailing the selection process for student speakers and the nature of their speeches, which must remain appropriate and relevant to the event.
 The act will take effect upon approval by the Governor.